MOOPA01/student/navigation/about.md

 ## As a conversation Starter

-Here are some places I have lived.
+Here are some places I have lived in/visited.

 <comment>
-Flags are made using Wikipedia images
+Flags sourced from Wikipedia images
 </comment>

 <style>